jadevanh/healthyrecipes-analysis/README.md

 ## Interesting Aggregates
 Here we've aggregated recipes based on if they've been tagged 'healthy' or not, and are looking at the median nutritional information for each tag category.
-We can see that recipes tagged 'healthy' have lower median calories, fats, sodium, and protein than those tagged 'unhealthy'.
+We can see that recipes per year that were tagged 'healthy' have tended to proportionally decrease.
+In 2019, ther were a sudden drop in recipes tagged 'healthy' which we found very interesting as we started our analysis.

 |   `year` |   `healthy_tag` |